 Ashley has also been formally recognized for her exceptional work.
 She has been named a 2023 Best Lawyers: Ones to Watch in America.
 For three years, she was also the Mayor’s Appointee to the Quality Assurance Review Committee for the New Orleans Inspector General.

-Before joining Keller Postman, Ashley was an associate at Davis Polk & Wardwell LLP in New York, where she represented Fortune 500 companies in litigation and investigations.
-Ashley then joined Huber Thomas & Marcelle LLP, where she developed critical courtroom skills representing plaintiffs and defendants at the trial and appellate levels in state and federal litigation, as well as creditors and debtors in complex bankruptcies.
+Before joining Keller Postman, Ashley was a litigation associate at Davis Polk & Wardwell LLP, where she litigated critical bankruptcy cases and played a role in significant white-collar investigations.
+Ashley then joined Huber Thomas & Marcelle LLP, where she gained critical courtroom experience.
+She represented plaintiffs and defendants at the trial and appellate levels in state and federal litigation, as well as creditors and debtors in complex bankruptcies.

-Ashley served as a law clerk for Judge Eldon E. Fallon at the U.S. District Court for the Eastern District of Louisiana.
-Ashley became inspired to join the plaintiffs’ side because of Judge Fallon’s work overseeing large multi-district litigation matters.
-At the time of Ashley’s clerkship, Judge Fallon was presiding over the Chinese Drywall Products Liability MDL, Vioxx Products Liability MDL, and Xarelto Products Liability MDL, where she had the opportunity to learn the ins and outs of the MDL world.
+Ashley also served as a law clerk for Judge Eldon E. Fallon at the U.S. District Court for the Eastern District of Louisiana.
+Ashley became inspired to join the plaintiffs’ side because of Judge Fallon’s trailblazing work overseeing large multi-district litigation matters.
+At the time of her clerkship, Judge Fallon presided over the Chinese Drywall Products Liability MDL, Vioxx Products Liability MDL, and the Xarelto Products Liability MDL, where she had the opportunity to learn the ins and outs of the MDL world.
 She applies those early lessons to her work today, always striving to reach the peak level of excellence and over-emphasizing preparation.

-Ashley was appointed by the U.S. District Court for the Eastern District of Louisiana as pro bono counsel in a § 1983 case.
-She serves as a Board Member of the Young Lawyers Division for the New Orleans chapter of the Federal Bar Association.
-And she is the Programming Director for the Association for Women Attorneys.
+Ashley currently serves as a Board Member of the Young Lawyers Division for the Federal Bar Association (New Orleans chapter) and is also the Vice President for the Association for Women Attorneys.

 Ashley is licensed to practice law in Illinois, Louisiana, and New York only.